simphony/docs/docs/source/yaml_spec.md

 ## Relationship format

-Every relationship is a subclass of `RELATIONSHIP`.
+Every relationship is a subclass of `cuba.relationship`.
 The declaration of a relationship is a special case of the declaration of an entity.
 It must have the keys described in [Ontology entities format](#ontology-entities-format).
 Furthermore, it can contain the following information: